-The long term focus of the Museum's investment portfolio is to support the Museum's mission by providing a reliable source of funds for current and future use.
+The long-term focus of the Museum's investment portfolio is to support the Museum's mission by providing a reliable source of funds for current and future use.

-Equity securities, registered mutual funds and exchange traded funds are reported on the basis of quoted market value as reported on the last business day of the year on securities exchanges throughout the world.
+Equity securities, registered mutual funds and exchange-traded funds are reported on the basis of quoted market value as reported on the last business day of the year on securities exchanges throughout the world.
 Government and corporate bonds are valued using market quotations.
-Income from pooled investments and realized gains and losses and unrealized appreciation and depreciation on security transactions are allocated among individual restricted and unrestricted funds on the basis of the respective percentage share in the fund balance which exists at the beginning of each month in which income and realized gains and losses and unrealized appreciation and depreciation are earned.
+Income from pooled investments and realized gains and losses and unrealized appreciation and depreciation on security transactions are allocated among individual restricted and unrestricted funds on the basis of the respective percentage share in the fund balance which exists at the beginning of each month in which income and realized gains and losses and unrealized appreciation are earned.

 The Museum's investment funds, which include equity funds, fixed income funds, hedge funds, private equity funds and real assets, consist of the Museum's ownership interest in externally managed funds, which may be invested in less liquid investments.
 The fair value of these investments is determined based on the net asset value (the "NAV") provided by the external investment managers of the underlying funds.
 For all these investments fair value represents the Museum's original investment plus the Museum's allocated share of income, realized gains and losses and unrealized appreciation and depreciation, net of fees and distributions.
-The Museum believes that the NAV of these investments is a reasonable estimate of fair value as of June 30, 2017 and 2016.
-Because these investments may not be readily marketable, the fair value may be subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for the investment existed.
+The Museum believes that the NAV of these investments may not be readily marketable, the fair value may be subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for the investment existed.
 Such differences could be material.
 The amount of gain or loss associated with these investments is reflected in the accompanying consolidated financial statements.